 National Competent Authority (NCA) - The body which assumes responsibility for a national SSN system and its management on behalf of a MS. It is responsible for the operation, verification and maintenance of the national SSN system, and for ensuring that the standards and procedures comply with the requirements described within the IFCD and with the agreed technical and operational documentation.
 The NCA responsibilities are defined in Annex III of the Directive 2002/59/EC (as amended).

-Non-repudiation - The process that ensures that the entities involved in a communication cannot deny having participated (e.g. sending entity cannot deny having sent a message).
+Non-repudiation - The ability to prove an action or event has taken place, so that this event or action cannot subsequently be denied.
+It ensures that the entities involved in a communication cannot deny having participated (e.g. sending entity cannot deny having sent a message).

 Password - A string of characters used to authenticate the identity of a user.
 The format of passwords used in SSN is given in the SSN Technical and Operational Documents.